Kasipallot/kasipallot.github.io/README.md

 3.2 Communication channel(s)

+- Telegram for the dev team
+- Whatsapp for the whole scrum team

 3.3 Backlog management

+- Miro

 3.4 Time tracking

+- Excel in Google Drive

 3.5 Version control

+Git repostiory in Github [https://github.com/Kasipallot/Futuboard]()

 3.6 Any other practices ...

 ### Definition of Done

+- The expected value of the user story has been fulfilled
+- Acceptance criteria have been met or deemed unnecessary
+- The work has been reviewed and approved by someone other than the primary contributor
+- Work reporting, with consideration for Sprint Review, has been prepared
+- (For code) The work output is in version control, passes the CI+TA system, tested successfully in the system environment, and available for trial in the testing environment
+- All essential documentation has been updated (including this Miro board)
+- Notification of completion has been sent to all parties needing the information

 ### Technical overview